 In 2006, the Bicentennial Commission selected the Downtown Greenway as the signature project to commemorate the city's 200th birthday.
 The August 2010 Greensboro Downtown Economic Development Strategy identified the Greenway as the first of six priority projects.
 These selections solidified the Downtown Greenway's importance to the long-term growth and development of Greensboro.

 Cemala's vision for Guilford County speaks to Center City Greensboro as the robust hub of the community.
 Consequently, Cemala has provided over $1.65 million in funding and ongoing support to move forward this project, not only because of the likelihood of it enhancing revitalization efforts, but also, because the Downtown Greenway will:

-The Downtown Greenway project is an amazing partnership of the City of Greensboro and Action Greensboro (of which Cemala is a member).
-Individuals, businesses, foundations, civic organizations, social groups, the City Council, and City staff have the opportunity to work together to help create the Greenway.
-This public/private partnership is in place to design, construct and fund the $26 million Greenway.
-The private sector goal is $8.5 million and the public sector goal for local, state and regional funds is $17.5 million.
-Citizens of Greensboro have already allocated $7 million in bond funds for the Greenway.
-The private sector is well on its way to raising its $8.5 million share.
+The Downtown Greenway project is an amazing partnership between the City of Greensboro and Action Greensboro (of which Cemala is a member).
+Individuals, businesses, foundations, civic organizations, social groups, the City Council, and City staff have the opportunity to work together to help create the Downtown Greenway.
+This public/private partnership is in place to design, construct, and fund the $30 million Downtown Greenway.
+The private sector has raised over $10.2 million through foundations, corporations, and individuals, and the public sector has raised over $14.8 million through local, state, and federal funds.
+This includes $7 million in bond funds voted on by the citizens of Greensboro in 2008 and over $7 million in federal transportation funds.
+We anticipate another bond referendum in 2016 to complete the public sector funding needs for the Downtown Greenway.

 Click here for more information about the Greensboro Downtown Greenway